k3karthic/terraform__oci-storage-s3/README.md

 # Terraform — Create an Oracle Object Storage Bucket with S3

-Create an Object Storage Bucket in Oracle Cloud and a Customer Master Key having full access to the bucket using the S3 API.
+Create an Object Storage Bucket in Oracle Cloud and a Customer Master Key with full access using the S3 API.

 ## Code Mirrors